Prime Interest Rate and How It Affects You

 On October 8, 2008, when the Fed lowered its rate to 1.5 percent, the prime rate dropped to 4.5 percent.
 Unbelievably, it was barely above Libor, which stubbornly remained at 4.3 percent.
-That occurred weeks after the panicked run on money market funds that nearly brought the U.S. economy to collapse.
+That occurred weeks after the panicked run on money market funds that almost brought the U.S. economy to collapse.
 This Fed rate cut was part of a coordinated effort among all the world's central banks to shore up the collapsing financial markets.
 It was only a few days after Congress passed the $700 bank bailout bill.

 Soon afterwards, Libor slowly started returning to normal.
 When the Fed lowered its rate to zero in December 2008, the prime rate obediently fell to 3.25 percent.
 Libor dropped to 2.19 percent.
 It took another year before it returned to its typical range, a few tenths of a point above the Fed's rate.